-Maybe you're stuck in the flatlands, dreaming of pow days in the Wasatch; maybe you can't wait to take in the scenery of the Canadian Rockies; or maybe you're gearing up to test your edges on the icy slopes out east in Maine or New Hampshire.
+Maybe you're stuck in the flatlands, dreaming of pow days in the Wasatch of Utah; maybe you can't wait to take in the scenery of the Canadian Rockies; or maybe you're gearing up to test your skills on the epic slopes of Europe.
 Either way, you might be asking yourself one question: how the heck am I going to get there?

 Air travel these days is already hard enough, right?
 Getting there two hours before take-off, security, expensive water—the works.
 The last thing you want to do is throw in your precious, expensive six-foot-long twigs and hope for the best.

 And you're right!
-You don't need to hope for the best, because with a little preparation, you'll be touching down at your destination and on your way to the slopes.
+You don't need to hope for the best, because with a little preparation, you'll be touching down at your destination and on your way to your adventure, whether you're flying Alaska Airlines or Southwest Airlines.

 Should I Rent Skis?

-If you're wondering whether you should bring your skis with you on that upcoming trip, chances are good that you're also asking yourself, "should I just rent skis instead?"
+If you're wondering whether you should bring your skis with you on that upcoming ski vacation, chances are good that you're also asking yourself, "should I just rent skis instead?"

 Most of the time, I'd offer you a resounding, "no!"